kewalaka/terraform-azurerm-avm-res-storage-storageaccount/README.md

 - `create` - (Defaults to 30 minutes) Used when creating the Storage Container.
 - `delete` - (Defaults to 30 minutes) Used when deleting the Storage Container.
 - `read` - (Defaults to 5 minutes) Used when retrieving the Storage Container.
-- `update` - (Defaults to 30 minutes) Used when updating the Storage Container.

 Type: